What is the Hubble Telescope?

 Even small vibrations or sudden jolts can cause serious damage.

-As such, great care is taken when making any adjustments or repairs to ensure the telescope remains in perfect working order for as long as possible.
+As such, great care is taken when making any adjustments or repairs to ensure that the telescope remains in perfect working order for as long as possible.

-Completion of the Hubble Telescope
+Hubble Telescope Completion

 It has given us a glimpse of galaxies billions of light years away and allowed us to study planets outside our solar system.